YellowChai/python_project2/README.md

 # python_project2

-SAVE YOUR PET! (or PETE ?)
+SAVE PETE

 About game
 - Player need to find his pet and escape from the monster's house
-    - Player need to find a pet
+    - Player need to find a Pete
     - Player need to find a key
     - player need to find a secret door